Ericsson/ecchronos/docs/ECCTOOL.md

 * `ON_TIME` - the schedule is awaiting execution or is currently running
 * `LATE` - the schedule is late, warning time specified in the configuration has passed.
 * `OVERDUE` - the schedule is overdue, error time specified in the configuration has passed.
-* `COMPLETED` - the schedule is completed
+* `COMPLETED` - the schedule is completed, all ranges have been repaired within the interval.

 `Repaired(%)` - the number of ranges repaired within the interval vs total ranges.
-This value can go up and down as ranges become unrepaired.
+For schedules this value can go up and down as ranges become unrepaired.

 `Completed at` - the time when the all ranges for the schedule are repaired. ecChronos assumes all ranges are repaired if there's no repair history.

 `Next repair` - the time when the schedule will be made ready for execution.
+This is based on the (oldest range repair time + interval) - repair time taken for the ranges.
+This is updated each time a repair group is completed.

 #### Arguments